 Depending on your circumstances, there can be advantages to selecting either option.
 Part-time programmes may be particularly appealing to those wishing to work full or part-time or those wishing to gain some practical legal experience whilst they study.

-The course is designed to equip you with the skills necessary to:
+Musch like the BPTC, the courses are designed to equip you with the skills necessary to:

-The core modules include:
+The core modules are the same as the BPTC’s and include:

 In addition, you can specialise in particular fields of law in your chosen modules.
 For example: